winkles99/currency-tracker/README.md

 # Currency Tracker🪙
-A module that watches player currency changes in their inventory and logs brief messages.
-For the evil DM in you.
+For the evil GM in you😈
+Logs RPG-style messages in both the console and the chat log to help GMs and players alike keep track of currency.

 ## Features
 - Listens for changes in currency in player inventories